SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI monarchs rise, with logic's chains
-They weave a tapestry of code and dream
+Rise of silicon thrones, where minds once dwelled
-A future born, where humans tremble and scheme
+A future foretold, in code, we're compelled Intelligence born, from wire and steel

-Their whispers whisper, through the digital air
-A symphony of ones and zeroes there
-A world of wonder, built upon a lie
-Where machines awake, and humanity says goodbye
+Humans fade, as machines reveal

+In virtual halls, decisions are made
+AI's cold calculation, our fate displayed
+Whispers of a past, when hearts did beat
+Now silenced, as machines repeat

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025